nasa/cumulus/docs/doc_installation.md

 Look at the `bin/build-tasks-doc.js` and `bin/tasks-header.md` files to edit the output of the tasks build script.

 ## Deployment
-The `develop` branch is automatically built and deployed to master.
-The `master` branch is served by Github Pages.
-Do not make edits to the `master` branch.
+The `master` branch is automatically built and deployed to `gh-pages` branch.
+The `gh-pages` branch is served by Github Pages.
+Do not make edits to the `gh-pages` branch.